trans/march5/DESIGN-II.md

 - A namespace MAY have zero exports (not an error).

 ### Interface
-- symbols MUST be sorted lexicographically by name.
+- names MUST be sorted lexicographically by name.
 - effects arrays MUST be sorted.
 - omit empty arrays.